 DBHR is planning another series of New Coordinator Basic Training (NCBT) in June and July 2022.
 All new CPWI coalition coordinators, who have not attended a previous NCBT series are strongly encouraged to attend.
 New CPWI coalition coordinators are the priority audience for the series.
 Please email your request to attend to your Prevention Manager.
 The series will not be posted on the Athena Training calendar; session invitations will be sent to... more

 News from DBHR

-The Executive Office of the President, Office of National Drug Control Policy (ONDCP), Department of Health and Human Services (HHS), Substance Abuse and Mental Health Services Administration's (SAMHSA) Center for Substance Abuse Prevention (CSAP) are accepting applications for Fiscal Year (FY) 2021 Drug-Free Communities (DFC) Support Program grant.
+The Executive Office of the President, Office of National Drug Control Policy (ONDCP), and the Department of Health and Human Services (HHS), Centers for Disease Control and Prevention (CDC), National Center for Injury Prevention and Control (NCIPC) are accepting applications for the Fiscal Year (FY) 2021 Drug-Free Communities (DFC) Support Program grant.
 The purpose of the DFC Program is to establish and strengthen collaboration to support the efforts of coalitions... more

 Are you planning on hosting a National Drug Take Back Day event on April 24th?
 We are happy to announce that updated promotional materials for you to use are now available at ... more

 Risk and protection profiles for substance use disorder prevention for Washington State and its communities released

 The Washington State Department of Social and Health Services (DSHS) has released the July 2022 Community Risk Profiles, a comprehensive collection of social indicators relevant to a broad range of problem behaviors among adolescents and adults, such as substance abuse among youth.

 A product of the Research and Development Analysis’ (RDA) Community Outcome and... more